roman-kaspar/xmas-bell/README.md

 Then you will need another device with browser, that will be used as a remote control.
 It will typically be a smart phone (tested with mobile Safari and mobile Google Chrome browsers), but it can be another computer as well.
 You navigate to the same server from the browser and select already existing session there.

-You'll see slider to control audio volume, and play button to start the bell audio (and home button to go back to the session list).
+You'll see slider to control audio volume (doesn't when audio is hosted on mobile device), and play button to start the bell audio (and home button to go back to the session list).
 When it is the right time, press the play button and the other browser will play the bell audio for you.

 ## Installation